mrgalactc/CMPE3815A_Final_Angry_Birds/README.md

 -  A Battery Pack (for the DC motor)
 -  A Button (for trigger actuation)

+### Software List
+The required components for this project include:
+-  Arduino IDE (only to make changes and upload the code)
+-  From the Library Manager on IDE:
+   -  'Servo.h'
+   -  'Adafruit_TSC2007.h'

-## Assembly and Usage Instructions
+### Assembly and Usage Instructions